 - Enzymes for diagnostics biochemical tests (GOD, POD, etc)

 - Economic and green production of pharmaceutical intermediates and API’s

 - Inexpensive medical devices

-In brief, the mandate of the exercise is to identify technologies in one or more of the above highlighted technology verticals and present them to established and interested group of In-Licensees/Buyers of the technologies.
+In brief, the mandate of the exercise is to identify technologies in one or more of the above-highlighted technology verticals and present them to the established and interested group of In-Licensees/Buyers of the technologies.
 Product or process Technologies of potential out-licensees/sellers, which are either Corporates or Individuals, having adequately supporting clinical data or commercial use data relating to the respective technology, are welcome to send their technologies to us for brief evaluation post which we would be sharing these technologies with potential in-licensees/buyers in India.

-The potential technologies would be showcased in January 2012 in Hyderabad and Ahmedabad, India and we therefore request all interested companies having technologies in the above mentioned categories to write to us at Dayanand@iiprd.com or email@example.com or contact Dayanand Reddy at 0120-2342010.
+The potential technologies would be showcased in January 2012 in Hyderabad and Ahmedabad, India and we, therefore, request all interested companies having technologies in the above-mentioned categories to write to us at Dayanand@iiprd.com or email@example.com or contact Dayanand Reddy at 0120-2342010.

 Mr. Dayanand Reddy

 Greater Noida Shopping Plaza